ARPA-Network/ARPA-Network-AVS-Monitoring/docs/setup-instructions.md

 ### Step 3: Start the tool

-Ensure Docker is running and execute ('-d' will silent the terminal and run docker behind of screen):
+Ensure Docker is running and execute ('-d' will silent the terminal and run docker behind the screen):

 ```bash
 docker compose up -d